shaanknight/Mini-SQL-Engine/README.md

 -....
 -<attributeN>
 -<end_table>
+  Check the file metadata.txt in files for better understanding.
 4. Column names are unique among all the tables.
 So column names are not preceded by table names in SQL queries.

 ### Queries: